 There are companies that handle sensitive and confidential data that need greater protection, as required by the Law.
 Through OCR, it is ensured that this information is properly protected and that it is only available to those who use it, such as a law firm. or a clinic.

 The OCR definition itself speaks of character recognition, but this technology can go even further and recognize other types of documents, such as musical scores.
-The application, through OCR technology, is able to read and reproduce any pentagram, ideal for those who are starting in music.
+The application, through OCR technology, is able to read and play any pentagram, ideal for those who are starting in music.

 OCR: the step from digital to digital

 Transforming the physical into digital is not the only application.
 There are times when someone sends us a digital document, but due to its format it does not allow us to search within it or edit certain fields.
-OCR also helps us to convert these formats into more manageable ones and those that we can do the actions we want.
+OCR also helps us to convert these into more manageable formats and those that we can do the actions we want.

 Even in the creation of a database and its search engine, recognition technology can help us find a specific text within an image.
 The images usually have metadata associated to them in which very brief information is offered.